MirelaGTulbure/gaec-lab/content/poster/slider.md

 weight: 10  # Order that this section will appear.

 # ...
 Put Your Section Options Here (section position etc.) ...
-title: Lab Posters
-subtitle: Here are some examples of posters that have been presented by lab members are various events!
-weight: 5

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).